MPetta/compareSheets/README.md

 # compareSheets
-compares two Excel workbook for differenecs
+Compares two Excel workbook for differenecs tab by tab line by line.
+Differences found are written to report.